-Master of Arts in War Studies
+Programme Requirements Master of Arts in War Studies

-The degree of Master of Arts in War Studies will be awarded to students who successfully complete a programme of studies comprised of either of the following patterns:
+The Master of Arts in War Studies will be awarded to students who successfully complete a programme of studies comprised of either of the following patterns:

-- Course Pattern Ten graduate course credits - Thesis Pattern Six graduate course credits plus a thesis. - Directed Research Project (DRP) Pattern Eight graduate course credits plus a DRP (PR500)
+- Course Pattern ten graduate course credits - Thesis Pattern six graduate course credits plus a thesis. - Directed Research Project (DRP) Pattern eight graduate course credits plus a DRP (PR500)

-There is one two-credit required core course (WS500) for all the degree patterns.
+Note: WS500 is a two-credit course required for all the degree patterns.

-The MA in War Studies, when pursued full-time normally requires four academic terms or two academic years to complete.
-No MA program may exceed five years.
+The Master of Arts in War Studies, when pursued fulltime normally requires four academic terms or two academic years to complete.
+No Master of Arts programme may exceed five years.

-PhD in War Studies Programme
+PhD in War Studies